-Ribble Life for Water us the second collaborative project to be progressed by the Ribble’s Catchment Partnership, the first being Ribble Life Together.
+Ribble Life for Water is the second collaborative project to be implemented by the Ribble’s Catchment Partnership, following the flagship being Ribble Life Together project.

-Ribble Life for Water is made up of several projects that target different areas of water around the catchment that are most in need of improvement.
+Ribble Life for Water is made up of several large infrastructure projects that target different areas of water around the catchment that are most in need of improvement and restoration.

-Some of the projects we will be completing as part of Ribble Life for Water include;
+The projects we will be completing as part of Ribble Life for Water include:

-- Holland Wood; this weir lies across the River Darwen very close to the tidal area of the river.
-By creating a bypass channel it is hoped that fish will be able to successfully migrate from the sea, to rivers, and back again.
+- Holland Wood weir; this weir lies across the River Darwen very close to the tidal limit of the river.
+At around 3m high, the weir was originally built to feed a water mill at the site.
+We will be constructing a bypass channel around the side of the weir so that fish will be able to successfully migrate from the sea, to rivers, and back again.

-- Gayle Beck; here the river channel has been modified and straightened, and all the riverside trees have been removed.
-In order to return the river to a more natural state we will be adding woody material into the river to improve habitats, and ensure the river flows in a more natural way.
+- Gayle Beck; is a tributary of the Ribble, flowing nearby Ribblehead.
+Here the river channel has been widened and straightened, and all the riverside trees have been removed.
+In order to return the river to a more natural state we will be adding woody material into the river to create living “woody berms”.
+This will provide more diverse in-river habitats and flows, helping the river flow in a more natural way.

-- Roach Bridge; this weir is possibly the single biggest barrier to fish movement in the whole catchment.
-The location and the position of a nearby bridge, mill, and hydro power scheme make it a complex barrier to tackle.
-As such we will be conducting a feasibility study to determine how to solve the problem.
+- Roach Bridge; on the river Darwen is just upstream from Holland Wood weir and is possibly the single biggest barrier to fish movement in the whole catchment.
+With a functioning hydropower running from the mill and the location and of a nearby bridge make it a complex challenge.
+We will be conducting a feasibility study to determine how we might improve fish passage at this weir.

 Ribble Life for Water has been granted £1.5 million by the Environment Agency and Natural England, who are jointly administering the Water Environment Grant – a fund provided by the European Agricultural Fund for Rural Development to improve the water environment in rural England.